crunchrepos/normanha/README.md

 The main screen of the assignment, responsible to show all the products that we have in our favorites.
 I created a new screen called ```app/routes/favorites._index.tsx```

 The main flow of this is on our loader method, we call our API to fetch all the user favorite products.
-With each ID of these products, I create a array of ids and use it in a GraphQL with the ids as variables.
+With each ID of these products, I created a array of ids and used the array in a GraphQL Query as variables.
 This enabled to fetch all of our products in a single query.
 After this I populate the products in the screen and we show then to the user.

 #### Header Component